Pijamas hombre cómodos de calidad

 • Untapped Sustainability Potential

-Many materials are already made from bamboo, and bamboo is a great source because it can be grown quickly and organically, and if left untreated, it is biodegradable.
-However, consumers should be vigilant, as bamboo products undergo a lot of green washing.
+Many materials are already made from bamboo, and bamboo is a great source because it can be grown quickly and organically, and if untreated, it is biodegradable.
+However, consumers must be cautious, as bamboo products suffer a lot of greenwashing.
 Although bamboo can be grown organically, this is not always the case.
-Most of the bamboo on the market is chemically processed or uses large amounts of water.
+Most bamboo on the market is chemically processed or uses large amounts of water.

-If you want to use bamboo, look for bamboo fabric that is certified organic, dewy, and natural in color.
+If you want to use bamboo, you must look for bamboo woven that is certified organic, dew-treated, and naturally colored.

 Spider Silk:

 Although it is called spider silk, no spider is harmed in the process.
-Rather, spiders, with their ability to create super strong silk without the addition of heat, serve as the inspiration for this lab-made fiber.
+Rather, spiders, with their ability to create a super strong silk without the addition of heat, serve as inspiration for this lab-made fiber.
 The resulting material is incredibly strong and requires very little energy to process.
 However, the challenge has been to scale and bring spider silk products to market.
-Japanese company Spiber partnered with The North Face to create the limited-release Moon Parka in 2019, so keep an eye out for this new apparel from now on.
+The Japanese company Spiber partnered with The North Face to create the limited release Moon Parka in 2019, so from now on we must pay closer attention to this new woven material.

-As cool as these sustainable materials sound, the most sustainable material of all is still something you can buy or get second-hand.
-Materials innovation is an important part of the fashion industry of the future, but for the average consumer, the local thrift store remains the most sustainable option.
+As great as these sustainable materials sound, the most sustainable material of all remains something that can be bought or obtained secondhand.
+Material innovation is an important part of the fashion industry of the future, but for the average consumer, the local secondhand store remains the most sustainable option.

-There is a wealth of information on sustainable fabrics and many new companies making extraordinary materials.
-So the next time a new garment is needed, look for an eco-friendly option instead of settling for fast fashion.
+There is a great deal of information about sustainable fabrics and many new companies making extraordinary materials.
+So next time you need a new garment, you should look for an ecological option instead of settling for fast fashion.